 - Intensity modulated radiation therapy.

-Our head and neck cancer team provides immediate referral for:
+Our head and neck cancer team will see patients within 24 hours for:

 - A sore throat that does not heal or a growth in the mouth/tongue that persists.

 - Blood in saliva or phlegm for several days.